sourcegraph/handbook/content/departments/technical-success/support/tools/support-logging-guide.md

-# Application Engineers guide to getting started with Sourcegraph logging, services, and observability
+# Support Engineers guide to getting started with Sourcegraph logging, services, and observability

 **Note to reader:** This guide assumes little to no prior knowledge of how to troubleshoot distributed systems, gather logs, levels of user access, etc. It is an overview with the goal to provide a starting point for _where to look, why to look there, what you are looking for, and who can provide it._